Searching for dark photons in $J/\psi$ decays: NUMERICAL RESULTS

-Finally, we perform a more essential phenomenological analysis for the visible decay process $J/\psi \to U \to e^+e^-$ as an example.
+Finally, we perform a more essential phenomenological analysis for the visible decay process $J/\psi \to U \to e^+e^-$ as an example \footnote{The explicit expression for the differential decay width $d\Gamma(J/\psi \to U \to l^+l^-)/dp_T$ is presented in Appendix~\ref{Explicit Amplitude Form}.}.
 Fig.~\ref{pt} displays the transverse momentum $p_T$ distributions of the decay width for various dark photon masses.
 It is found that the distribution rises sharply as $m_U$ increases.